kabanero-io/appsodyExtension/README.md

    `/codewind-workspace/.extensions/appsodyExtension/appsody build`

-## Using the Same Appsody Configuration Between Local CLI and Codewind
+## Optional: Using the Same Appsody Configuration Between Local CLI and Codewind

 If you have a local install of the Appsody CLI, you can configure it to use the same configuration as Codewind.